My Company rents oilfield equipment, and we had a

 So that no misunderstanding may

 exist, "Made Without Welding" means the part does not include welding as

 an assembly step.
 Welding may always come into play for cladding,

 overlay, inlay, and repair welding necessary because of field damage.

-large flanges with much smaller union halves attached, usually have
+flanges with much smaller union halves attached, usually have welded

-welded assembly because of the cost to manufacture them in one piece.
-If
+assembly because of the cost to manufacture them in one piece.
+If their

-their appearance seems satisfactory, you should test these units and
+appearance seems satisfactory, you should Hydro Test these units and

 retain them if they pass the test.